-- Outcomes: During the reporting period, Q2 2021, ESH inpatient evaluation referrals decreased 51.9 percent after increasing for three straight quarters. - Drivers: After experiencing two longer-term plateau trends punctuated and set off by demand spikes and drops at the beginning and end of each plateau, more recent demand appears to be contrary to BHA's typical COVID-19 pandemic experience.
-A significant portion of recent increases consisted of excess staff referrals for inpatient evaluation completion.
-Training and supervision efforts have mitigated inpatient referrals for Q2.
+- Outcomes: During the reporting period, Q3 2021, ESH inpatient evaluation referrals increased moderately after decreasing more than 50-percent during Q2. - Drivers: After experiencing two longer-term plateau trends punctuated and set off by demand spikes and drops at the beginning and end of each plateau, more recent demand appears to be contrary to BHA's typical COVID-19 pandemic experience.
+A significant portion of recent increases consisted of staff referrals for inpatient evaluation completion.
+Training and supervision efforts have mitigated inpatient referrals for Q2 with a moderate uptick in Q3.